 Once incorporated, return the speed to low and add in your faux béchamel.
 Increase the speed to medium and whisk for another 5 minutes.

-Frost your cake, or cupcakes… or heck – just dip your finger into the buttercream and enjoy.
+You end up with something so light and fluffy, so creamy… you end up with this… Frost your cake, or cupcakes… or heck – just dip your finger into the buttercream and enjoy.
 Seriously … A-MAZ-ING

 Make this buttercream and I promise you that you’ll think twice about using powdered sugar again (unless you have some serious piping work to do).